companieshouse/innovation-curious-coffee/README.md

 ## Config
 Config is stored in the `env_vars` folder (in root) and needs to be sourced to run properly.
 Change the env vars to match whatever settings you need.

-It is in the following format
+The config structure is as follows:
 ```javascript
 const config = {
     app: {